86 billion dollars.

 Still, traction is widely used by Chiropractors and Physical Therapists, and there are too many people claiming traction has saved their back – To be ignored.

-How to do it: You can ease (and sometimes cure!) your constant lower back pain using home back traction devices in the following ways:
+👉 How to use – You can ease (and sometimes cure!) your constant lower back pain using home back traction devices in the following ways:

-The basic back stretchers consist simply of an arched foamed piece that fits under your back and helps you stretch backwards, which can reverse the forward-leaning posture causing you pain.
+The basic back stretchers consist simply of an arched foamed piece that fits under your back and helps you stretch backward, which can reverse the forward-leaning posture causing you pain.

 A back stretcher is a low-cost simple stretch.
 It’s a convenient way to stretch your aching lower back, especially if it’s just muscle pain.

-With this type of back traction, you can’t adjust arch height, and it may not be enough to fully decompress your spine.
+You can adjust the arch height, but the stretch intensity is limited and it may not be enough to fully decompress your spine.

 An inversion table can cost much more than a back stretcher, but you also get more bang for your buck.

-Gravity tables use gravity and your body weight to create a highly adjustable and powerful lumbar traction.
+Gravity tables use gravity and your body weight to create highly adjustable and powerful lumbar traction.

 Inversion therapy has been around for over 2,000 years, ever since Hippocrates strapped his patients to a ladder with ropes and hoisted them in the air to help relieve back pain and other ailments.